-Leica CL versus Canon 1D X Mark II
+Leica CL vs Canon 1D X Mark II

-The Leica CL (Typ 7323) and the Canon EOS-1D X Mark II are two digital cameras that were announced, respectively, in November 2017 and February 2016.
+The Leica CL (Typ 7323) and the Canon EOS-1D X Mark II are two digital cameras that were officially introduced, respectively, in November 2017 and February 2016.
 The CL is a mirrorless interchangeable lens camera, while the 1DX Mark II is a DSLR.
 The cameras are based on an APS-C (CL) and a full frame (1DX Mark II) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Canon provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Leica has a resolution of 24.1 megapixels, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica CL vs Canon 1D X Mark II

 The physical size and weight of the Leica CL and the Canon 1D X Mark II are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the CL – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X Mark II is considerably larger (160 percent) than the Leica CL.
 Moreover, the 1DX Mark II is substantially heavier (280 percent) than the CL.
 It is noteworthy in this context that the 1DX Mark II is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.